mattmc3/mattmc3.github.io/content/posts/2024-07-03-better-git-shell-aliases.md

   build = "!a() { if [ \"$1\" = \"-s\" ] || [ \"$1\" = \"--scope\" ]; then local scope=\"$2\"; shift 2; git commit -m \"build(${scope}): ${@}\"; else git commit -m \"build: ${@}\"; fi }; a"
 ```

-It's really tricky (if not nearly impossible) to read and understand that in that form.
+It's really tricky (if not nearly impossible) to read and understand that.
 Especially with all the backslash escaping.
 Now, the authors of `git-commit` aren't intending for that alias to actually be maintained in its `gitconfig` form - that result is generated from a string in a script.
 But even so, forget about changing that easily, customizing it to your needs, or testing it without copy/pasting it into something usable.
-They even added some extra magic to update the aliases when OMZ updates.
-I started to wonder why they didn't just include an actual script file (let's call it `omz_git_commit`), and then have the aliases simply call out to that script.
+They even added some extra magic to update the aliases in your `gitconfig` whenever OMZ updates!
+Imagine the chaos if that had a bug!

+I started to wonder why they didn't just include an actual script file (let's call it `omz_git_commit`), and then have the aliases simply call out to that shell script.
 If they did that, then most of the craziness goes away, like so:

 ```
 [alias]